My Ride on the World's First Solar-Powered Train

-Here's what I experienced (and learned) during my trip on Byron Bay's solar train.
+Here's an illustrated guide showing my trip on Byron Bay's solar train.

 Facts About World's First Solar-Powered Train